-- 1. We formulate and publish at least every four years, specific and measurable objectives, based on the evidence we have collected and published (principle 8) and the engagement in which we have been involved (principle 7), in relation to:
+We formulate and publish at least every four years, specific and measurable objectives, based on the evidence we have collected and published (principle 8) and the engagement in which we have been involved (principle 7), in relation to:

 - disability

 - religion/belief

 - sexual orientation

-- sex (gender)

 - gender identity

 - ethnicity

+- age

-- 2. The objectives which we identify take into account national and local priorities and issues, as appropriate.
+- 1. The objectives which we identify take into account national and local priorities and issues, as appropriate.
 We recognise that the actions resulting from a policy statement such as this are what make a difference.

-- 3. We revisit our equalities action plan annually within the framework of the overall school improvement plan and processes of self-evaluation.
+- 2. We revisit our equalities action plan annually within the framework of the overall school improvement plan and processes of self-evaluation.

-- 4. We keep our equality objectives under review and report annually on progress towards achieving them.
+- 3. We keep our equality objectives under review and report annually on progress towards achieving them.